ibm-cloud-docs/vpc/block_storage_vpc_manage.md

 A boot volume cannot be detached from an instance while the instance exists.
 If you want to keep the boot volume after the instance is deleted, make sure that the `delete_volume_on_instance_delete` property in the volume attachment is set to `false`.
 {: note}

-Verify that the volume is detached from the instance by making a `GET /instances/{instance_id}` call.<vpcimg-226-software-attachments-storage>
+Verify that the volume is detached from the instance by making a `GET /instances/{instance_id}` call.

 ## Retrieving a volume software attachment with the API
 {: #get-volume-software-attachment-api}